 Deferment and forbearance under federal rules

-3) Do I need a co-signer?
-Can I release my co-signer?
+3) Do you need a co-signer?
+Can you release my co-signer?

 When you refinance you lose your federal repayment options and benefits, and apart from that with an unpredictable future ahead of us you can never determine when you will face financial difficulty.
 So it is always better to keep or have flexible payment options in hand.

-SoFi is a private lender that provides unemployment protection for their borrowers that allows a pause in the monthly payments to be made if the borrower has incurred a loss of job.
+SoFi is a private lender that provides unemployment protection for their borrowers that allows a pause in the monthly payments to be made if the borrower has incurred a loss of a job

-5) What is the kind of support and service I can expect from my lender?
+5) Support and service you can expect from your lender?

 Lenders with strong customer-oriented service objectives can help in managing student debt more efficiently and resolve any issues that may occur.

-6) What are the interest rates I can expect while refinancing?
+6) Interest rates you can expect while refinancing?

-If you are in need of a lower interest rate you need to first figure out what your current rates are and how much lower you need it to be for comfortable monthly payments.
+If you require a lower interest rate you need to first figure out what your current rates are and how much lower you need it to be for comfortable monthly payments.

-How soon can I refinance my student loans?
+How soon can you refinance your student loans?